 Online campaigns are also easy for nonprofits to promote to new prospects through their own social media profiles, email, and other online channels.

-5) Provide exemplary stewardship.
+5) Provide exemplary stewardship to increase donor acquisition.

 People prefer to give online.
 It’s a safer, faster, and increasingly more credible way to raise funds.

 Online fundraising also extends the opportunity to interact more with potential donors.
 You can share pictures, videos, links, and other informative content that can educate people and build the sort of goodwill that could lead to donations.

 Stewardship extends beyond promotion.
 On top of marketing, the chance to interact with more donors means that you may receive more leads who want more information on your organization before donating.
 Your staff will likely interact with potential donors, and it’s important to treat prospects well from the start.

 While your nonprofit might provide a great service to the world, people will judge your organization according to their interactions with your staff, so you want those experiences to be positive.